getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 ## Filter by Global Selection Header

-Specify which projects, environments and date range you want to zoom in on at the top of the page.
+Specify which projects, environments, and date range you want to zoom in on at the top of the page.
 This can also be found in other parts of Sentry as a top level filter.

 ## Filter by Search Conditions